silvanatrabalon/mysetup/README.md

 - `gitconfig` → `code ~/.gitconfig`
 - `zshconfig` → `code ~/.zshrc`
 - `setgitemail` → Prompt the global and local setup for your git email
+- `reload` → Reload your Zsh configuration
+- `help` → List of commands

 ### Other preferences
 - VS Code configured to disable editor preview tabs.